Fishing Gear

 Advantages

-The spincast reel is popular with beginners because it offers many advantages:
+The spincast reel is popular with beginners because:

 Disadvantages

-The spincast reel may be the easiest to use, but it has several disadvantages:
+The spincast reel may be the easiest to use, but it has a few drawbacks:

-• Limited Casting Ability: They can’t cast as far and aren’t as precise as the other options.
+• It can’t cast as far and isn’t as precise as the other reels.

-Although spinning reels can be very frustrating for beginners, they’re still very popular – especially among more advanced fishermen.
 These reels don’t have an enclosed casing, so the spool of line is visible.
-This allows the line to move without interference, creating a smoother casting experience.
+This allows the line to move without interference, creating a smooth casting experience.
 Spinning reels attach underneath the rod and feature a metal bar, called a bail, instead of a button.
-This bail has two jobs.
+The bail performs two functions.
 First, it locks the line after you cast it out.
-Second, it acts as a guide for the line as it re-enters the spool.
+Second, it acts as a guide for the line upon retrieve as it re-enters the spool.

 Advantages

-The spinning reel is popular with more advanced fishermen for several reasons:
+The spinning reel is popular with anglers for several reasons.

 Disadvantages

-• Cost: They are more expensive than spincast reels.
+• It’s a bit more pricey than spincast reels.

-A baitcast reel looks like a hybrid between a spincast reel and a spinning reel.
+A baitcast reel looks like a hybrid between a spincast and a spinning reel.
 The spool of line is only partially enclosed and sits on the top of the rod.
 Like a spinning reel, the baitcast reel has the ability to adjust the drag.
-However, it has two additional features: a brake and a spool adjustment knob.
-By using all three of the baitcast reel’s features, you can customize your casting.
-This allows you to be extremely precise in your bait placement.
+However, it has two additional features: a brake and a spool tension knob.
+Using these three features, you can really customize your casting.
+You can be extremely precise in your bait placement once you get the hang of casting with baitcast reel.

 Another important difference with the baitcast reel is how you stop the line after you cast it out.
-Unlike the spincast and spinning reels that have mechanisms that help you stop the line, with the baitcast reel, you have to stop it on your own.
-To do this, you simply cast out the line, then midway through your cast, press your thumb against the spool.
-After your bait lands in the correct spot, you simply press the clip to lock the line in place.
+Unlike spincast and spinning reels that have mechanisms that help you stop the line, with the baitcast reel, you stop the cast by pressing your thumb against the spool.
+After your bait lands in the correct spot, you simply press the clip to lock the line in place and retrieve.

 Advantages